 - Difficultly biting into certain tough foods making it harder to consume a healthy diet

-- There is an adjustment period and some claim dentures are hard to get used to
+- There is an adjustment period with dentures

 - Known to slip around in the mouth, causing slurred speech and can even fall out